regnarg/bc/text/mdsync.md

 bounds are not tight enough to distinguish between the two algorithms for these parameter values, thus we should give more credence to the experimental results.

+Please note that all the transfer and time estimates cover only the process of determining which objects each side is missing.
+After this, we must transfer the serialized objects themselvers; this is not included in our estimates.

 Both algorithms seem usable for our application.
 However, the pruning algorithm performs better, is only slightly more complex and offers much greater scalability because its communication complexity